domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 What is the robbing of a bank compared to the founding of a bank? --Bertolt Brecht, Theatre Practitioner

 如果石油公司想买你家，家下就有油 在房子下面.
 Rúguǒ shíyóu gōngsī xiǎng mǎi nǐ jiā, jiā xià jiù yǒu yóu zài fángzi xiàmiàn.
-(If an oil company wants to buy your home, there is oil under it.) --Silicon Valley (TV show), S05E06 - Artificial Emotional Intelligence
+(If an oil company wants to buy your home, there is oil under it.) --Silicon Valley (TV show), Season 5, Episode 6 - Artificial Emotional Intelligence

 L'appel du vide.
 (The call of the void.) --Source Unknown (French origin)

+He'd say he loved all his employees, but he particularly loved the ones who ate the sh!t for him and he never even knew it. --Succession (TV show), Season 1, Episode 4 - Sad Sack Wasp Trap

+Glory is fleeting, but obscurity is forever. --Napoleon Bonaparte, Statesman